• Skip to primary navigation

 🍽 How to serve chicken leek risotto

-I suggest that either some healthy vegetables or side salad would be lovely with this chicken risotto.
+I suggest that either some tasty vegetables or a side salad would be lovely with this chicken risotto.
 Some ideas:

-• A simple green salad is always a good choice.
-Or for something a little more fancy, my turmeric cauliflower salad and my apple radish salad are both light and refreshing.
+- A simple green salad is always a good choice.
+Or for something a little more fancy, my fennel and cucumber salad and my apple radish salad are both light and refreshing.

 🥣 More chicken recipes